Dakarlug/test_backbone_app_tutorial/README.md

 Demo BackBone
 =============

-BckBonejs allow you to  implements a Model , View ,Router  , to build the logic of your application , These  are some  great Js class That you can implements and add some logics as custom model, collections of custom Model , and Html stuffs
+BackBonejs allow you to  implements a Model , View ,Router  , to build the logic of your application , These  are some  great Js class That you can implements and add some logics as custom model, collections of custom Model , and Html stuffs